semuconsulting/PyGPSClient/README.md

 #### <a name="config">Saving and loading configuration settings</a>

 15. Configuration settings for PyGPSClient can be saved and recalled via the Menu..File..Save/Load Configuration options.
 By default, PyGPSClient will look for a file named `pygpsclient.json` in the user's home directory.
+PyGPSClient will prompt you to stop all running input and output streams before loading a new configuration.
 Certain configuration settings require manual editing e.g. console tagging colour schemes - see details below.
     - It is recommended to re-save the configuration settings after each PyGPSClient version update, or if you see the warning "Consider re-saving" on startup.
-    - PyGPSClient will prompt you to stop all running input and output streams before loading a new configuration.
+    - PyGPSClient can be started with a non-default configuration file using the `-C` or `--config` command line argument e.g.

+      ```shell
+      pygpsclient -C myconfig.json
+      ```

 #### <a name="updates">Checking for the latest version</a>

 16. The About dialog (Menu..Help..About) includes a facility to check the latest available versions of PyGPSClient and its subsidiary modules, and initiate an automatic update.
 Tick the 'Check on startup' box to perform this check on startup (*note that this requires internet access, which may result in slower startup times on platforms with low bandwidth / high latency internet connections*).
-The facility may be unavailable in certain Homebrew-installed Python environments due to technical constraints.
+The facility may be unavailable in certain Homebrew-installed Python environments due to security constraints.
 The application must be closed and restarted for any update to take effect.

 #### <a name="datalog">Datalogging, GPX Track Recording and Database</a>

 17. DataLogging - Turn Data logging in the selected format (Binary, Parsed, Hex Tabular, Hex String, Parsed+Hex Tabular) on or off.
 On first selection, you will be prompted to select the directory into which timestamped log files are saved.
 Log files are cycled when a maximum size is reached (default is 10 MB, manually configurable via `logsize_n` setting or Menu..Options..App Configuration dialog - *save configuration and restart after any changes*).

-    **NB**: For extended datalogging (> 12 hours or more), you may want to consider using an unattended (e.g. CLI) tool like [GNSSStreamer](https://github.com/semuconsulting/pygnssutils#gnssstreamer) (installed with PyGPSClient) rather than an attended GUI tool like PyGPSClient (*especially if you're running 'headless'*), e.g.:
+    **NB**: For extended datalogging (> 12 hours or more), you may want to consider using an unattended (e.g. CLI) tool like [GNSSStreamer](https://github.com/semuconsulting/pygnssutils#gnssstreamer) (installed with PyGPSClient) rather than an attended GUI tool like PyGPSClient (*especially if you're running 'headless'*), e.g.
     ```shell
     gnssstreamer --port /dev/ttyACM0 --baudrate 115200 --timeout 3 --format 2 --clioutput 1 --output pygpsdata.log --verbosity 2
     ```